quicwg/ops-drafts/draft-ietf-quic-applicability.md

 receive similar network treatment since feedback about loss or delay of each packet is used as input to the congestion controller.
 Therefore it is not recommended to use different DiffServ Code Points (DSCPs) {{?RFC2475}} for packets belonging to the same connection.
+When multiplexing multiple flows over a single QUIC connection, the selected DSCP value should be the one associated with the highest priority requested for all multiplexed flows.
 If differential network treatment, e.g. by the use of different DSCPs, is desired, multiple QUIC connections to the same server may be used.
 However, in general it is recommended to minimize the number of QUIC connections to the same server, to avoid increased overheads and, more importantly, competing congestion control.

+As in other uses of DiffServ,
+when a packet enters a network segment that does not support the DSCP value, this could result in the connection not receiving the network treatment it expects.
+The DSCP value in this packet could also be remarked as the packet travels along the network path, changing the requested treatment.

 # Use of Versions and Cryptographic Handshake